umbraco/UmbracoCMSDocs/README.md

 You are more than welcome to add the post to the list of community resources on the [Umbraco on .NET Core - Updates](UmbracoNetCoreUpdates) article.

+Follow these steps to add your blog post to the list:

+*

 ### Report issues and ask questions

 ## Status on Umbraco on .NET Core